LottieAnning/LIFE4136_rotation3/README.md

 <a name="nei"></a>

-Run the NEI.R script which consists of code provided by Ana  C. da Silva.
-The scrpit plots the data as individuals and saves a .tre file in their populations for plotting in SplitsTree later.
+Run the **NEI.R** script which consists of code provided by Ana  C. da Silva.
+The script plots the data as individuals and saves a .tre file in their populations for plotting in SplitsTree later.
 You can alter this in the code where it says 'plot(nj(aa.**ind**)...' and 'write.tree(nj(aa.D.**pop**)' change 'ind' and 'pop' accordingly.
 It is useful to plot as individuals to see if there are still impure data or any occurences which are different to what is expected.

 The following plot is produced for the data I am using:
 ![NJ](Figures/NJ.png)